 How to store your ebike for the winter

 Where to store your battery

 Before putting away an electric bicycle, the first and most important thing to do is remove the battery from the bike.
-This is common knowledge among most people.
 The power that keeps everything operating in a smooth manner comes from the battery that is installed in your ebike.
-Extra caution is needed to guarantee that this delicate component will continue to function properly over time.
+Extra caution is needed to guarantee that this important component will continue to function properly.
 If you subject it to harsh treatment, over time it will lose some of the effectiveness that it originally possessed.

-The amount of time that your bike can stay powered by its battery will decrease.
 You can get a significantly longer run time out of the battery by making this one simple adjustment.
 At home, store your battery in an area that is both cool and dry.
-If at all possible, store it on a wooden surface in the storage shed, garage, or basement of your home.
+If at all possible, store it on a wooden surface in a storage shed, garage, or basement of your home.

+How to store your ebike for the winter